London to Amsterdam Direct – the New Eurostar Service.

-From 4 April this year, the Eurostar will begin running services from London and Ebbsfleet direct to Rotterdam and Amsterdam.
+From 4 April 2019, the Eurostar will begin running services from London and Ebbsfleet direct to Rotterdam and Amsterdam.
 These will leave twice daily Monday to Friday, with one service a day on Saturday and Sunday.

 The journey takes you non-stop to Brussels, and then move north out of the Belgian capital through into the Netherlands, stopping first at Rotterdam and finally pulling into Amsterdam’s historic Centraal station in under 4 hours from London.

 Amsterdam is one of Western Europe’s must-see cities.
 Historic canals lined with narrow gabled houses, museums covering subjects from Van Gogh to Vodka, Anne Frank’s House, tulip markets, hidden cafés and boutique shops; these are just some of the attractions you can expect to find.
 We recommend at least 2 nights here to explore.